-Employers who employ people who be working with children should look at conviction records that are older than 5 or 7 years for misdemeanors as well as convictions for felony crimes to ensure the safety of children.
+Employers who employ people working with children should look at conviction records that are older than 5 or 7 years for misdemeanors and convictions for felony crimes to ensure the safety of children.

 How can I get a background check in Hawaii?

-Employers who are based in Hawaii are able to request criminal reports at the Hawaii Criminal Justice Center.
-Criminal background checks are available on the internet or via mail.
+Employers who are based in Hawaii can request criminal reports at the Hawaii Criminal Justice Center.
+In addition, criminal background checks are available on the internet or via mail.

-Conducting a criminal background background check through the state is not a reliable way to find out regarding the applicant's previous employment as well as education.
-It is also possible that you won't receive criminal history records for convictions that took place in different areas.
+Conducting a criminal background check through the state is not a reliable way to find out regarding the applicant's previous employment and education.
+It is also possible that you won't receive criminal history records for convictions in different areas.

-Some employers try to do their own background checks through submitting requests to several agencies, schools as well as past employers.
+Some employers try to do their background checks by submitting requests to several agencies, schools, and past employers.
 But, this kind of procedure may not provide precise and complete information.
 This could take several weeks.